Natural Flea & Tick Repellent

 -Many dogs are allergic to flea saliva.
 You can find redness from irritations due to the flea bites.

 Here is a video that shows you what fleas and flea dirt look like:

 What are the Options?
 This is what I have done:

 First and most important is diet.
 Dogs whose bodies thrive on biologically appropriate food are able to function optimally.
-Pests are more attracted to dogs who are on commercial diets that are mostly synthetic.
+Pests are more attracted to dogs who are on commercial diets that are mostly synthetic and/or over-processed.
 An appropriate diet allows the body to protect itself.
 I recommend Barfworld and Raw Paws.
 To learn more, please check out my article Why a Raw Diet is Vital.

 0Bug!Zone is a non-chemical tick and flea tag which also repels mosquitoes.
 It takes 1 – 3 days of wear for them to be effective.
 I have tried a similar tag, but I found no success with it.
 On the other hand, two friends of mine have been using them for their dogs for years with success.
 They work by way of bioenergetic frequencies and they must be worn at all times.